1neskk/imgui-login/README.md

 ----

 ## Getting Started
 Once you've cloned, run `scripts/Setup.bat` to generate Visual Studio 2022 solution/project files.
-Your app is located in the `imgui-login/` directory.
+The app is located in the `imgui-login/` directory.

 ## Requirements